ClayCore/fileDiff/README.md

 ```
 This will build the project using default settings and it will assume/detect many options.
 You can customize it to your liking.
 Check out the various modules in `/cmake/` folder for more.

-You can also use the following python scripts present in the `/scripts/` directory.
+You can also use the following batch scripts present in the `/scripts/` directory.
+Note that these call into a python script, that in turn configures/builds the project with the `Ninja` generator
- - [configure.debug.py](/scripts/configure.debug.py): Configure the project using the `Debug` configuration,
+ - [configure.debug.cmd](/scripts/configure.debug.cmd): Configure the project using the `Debug` configuration,
- - [configure.release.py](/scripts/configure.release.py): Configure the project using the `Release` configuration,
+ - [configure.release.cmd](/scripts/configure.release.cmd): Configure the project using the `Release` configuration,
- - [build.debug.py](/scripts/build.debug.py): Builds the project using the `Debug` configuration,
+ - [build.debug.cmd](/scripts/build.debug.cmd): Builds the project using the `Debug` configuration,
- - [build.release.py](/scripts/build.release.py): Builds the project using the `Release` configuration,
+ - [build.release.cmd](/scripts/build.release.cmd): Builds the project using the `Release` configuration,

 #### Testing:
 For unit tests `CTest` is used.
 Simply run the following to run all tests:
 ```sh
 $ ctest --test-dir build
 ```

+You can also use the batch scripts below
+ - [test.cli.cmd]('/scripts/test.cli.cmd'): Runs `CTest` against the CLI testing suite,
+ - [test.gui.cmd]('/scripts/test.gui.cmd'): Runs `CTest` against the GUI testing suite,
+ - [test.lib.cmd]('/scripts/test.lib.cmd'): Runs `CTest` against the common library,

 ## License